AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/acxiom-data-ingestion.md

 >
 >The [!DNL Acxiom Data Ingestion] source is in beta.
 Please read the [sources overview](../../../../home.md) for more information on using beta-labeled sources.

-Acxiom Data Ingestion connector facilitates the import of Acxiom enhancement data into a schema mapped to the 1st-party profile data in Adobe Experience Platform, based on contracted choices.
-Afterwards, this data can be utilized to generate comprehensive segments for preview and activation across outbound marketing channels.
+Use Acxiom Data Ingestion connector to ingest Acxiom data into Real-Time CDP and enrich first-party profiles.
+Use your Acxiom-enriched first-party profiles to improve audiences and activate across marketing channels.

 Read this tutorial to learn how to create an [!DNL Acxiom Data Ingestion] source connection and dataflow using the Adobe Experience Platform user interface.
 This Connector is used to retrieve and map response from Acxiom enhancement service using Amazon S3 as a drop point.